 Supporting good causes

 – Every member of the Creative Concern team is part of our charity volunteering programme.
-Past volunteering has included tree planting in Salford, and clean up work in the Bridgewater canal.
+Past volunteering has included tree planting in Salford and clean up work in the Bridgewater canal.

 Tackling climate change

-– Our Founder, Director Steve Connor is also a board member of Greater Manchester Local Enterprise Partnership as their green lead.
+– Our Founder, Director Steve Connor is a board member of Greater Manchester Local Enterprise Partnership as their green lead.

 – Each month we support a range of carbon avoidance projects that are certified at the very highest level by Gold Standard or the Verified Carbon Standard.
-Ecologi also have a range of reforestation partners, who, with our support, are growing millions of trees per month.
-We have also selected Ecologi because 85% of our donation goes to the project delivery directly.
+Ecologi also has a range of reforestation partners, who, with our support, are growing millions of trees per month.
+We also selected Ecologi because 85% of our donation goes to the project delivery directly.

 – Our Founder, Director Steve Connor chairs the GM Bee Net Zero Partnership, which is dedicated to helping businesses reduce their carbon.

 – We’re working with the University of Manchester to run career mentoring sessions, undertake portfolio reviews and support students with guidance on ethical communications and careers guidance.